AkosKappel/DP-GlaucomaSegmentation/README.md

 #### Model evaluation

-To evaluate the final model, run the following command:
+To evaluate the binary model, run the following command:

 ```bash
 python test.py -a binary -m ./models/polar/ref/binary.pth
 ```

-And to evaluate both models combined, use the following command:
+And to evaluate both models combined in the cascade architecture, use the following command:

 ```bash
 python test.py -a cascade -m ./models/polar/ref/cascade.pth --base-model ./models/polar/ref/binary.pth